 The restaurants stay open late and there are also a couple of casinos.
 This is of course great if you are looking for something to do at night – to party and let your hair down, but if you are just passing or walking through, do be careful as you might encounter lots of different people that might be loud, drunk or try to sell you various illegal substances.

 The square is within walking distance (like 10-15 min) from Old Town Square.

 If you are travelling by public transport on the underground, get off at Mustek (interchanging stop for line B and A) for the bottom of the square or Museum (line A and C) for the top of the square.

 There are also trams that run in the middle of the square on Jindriska Street – take number 9, 3 etc and get of at Vaclavske Namesti.
 The stop is just opposite the Svetozor Passage (with the entrance to Lucerna Passage on the other side).

-You can also walk from the Main Train Station – it’s about 10 minutes walk and you can start exploring the square from the Museum (top) side.
+You can also walk from the Main Train Station – it’s about 10 minutes walk or the Florenc Main Bus stop (20 minutes) or Masarykovo Nadrazi (20 minutes) and you can start exploring the square from the Museum (top) side.

 There are no bus stops as such and some parts of the square (mainly the bottom part) are now pedestrianised with no access to cars.

 Hope this blog post inspires you and as ever I’d love to what you think!
 Let me know in the comments below or catch up with me over on Instagram.

 This blog post was originally written on 2 May 2022 and last updated on 09 February 2023